atlas-mcp-server

 Overview

-- Servers: Tools for project, task, and knowledge management.
+- Servers: Manage projects, tasks, and knowledge

-- LLM Agents: AI models leveraging the server's capabilities.
+- LLM Agents: Use server's management capabilities

 System Integration

-- Dependency Management: Supporting dependencies for complex workflows.
+- Dependency Management: Supports dependencies for workflows.

 Features